Décoration

-A traditional Japanese house has elements that enchant with their meaning, their beauty, and their functionality.
-These characteristics directly influence how it is connected to the environment.
+A traditional Japanese house has elements that enchant with their meaning, beauty, and functionality.
+These features directly influence how it is connected to the environment.
 One example is Genkan, the space where every person entering the house must leave their shoes.

-But there are other curiosities of a Japanese house that can serve as inspiration for your upcoming projects.
+But there are other curiosities of a Japanese house that can serve as inspiration for your next projects.
 Want to know what they are?
-In today's post, we break down all the amazing features of a Japanese house.
-Stay tuned!
+In today's post, we separate all the amazing features of a Japanese house.
+Keep up the pace!

 The Japanese house: an inspiration that never goes out of style

 Japanese architecture enchants with its simplicity and meaningful elements.
 Traditional houses are called Minka (民家), which literally means "house of the people."
-The style originated during the Edo period, and the appearance varies greatly from region to region.
+The style was born in the Edo period and the appearance varies greatly from one region to another.

-These residences feature Japanese-style rooms, called Washitsu (和室).
-Some elements found in Japanese homes can be used even in environments that do not have an oriental theme in the decor, such as Shōji, Genkan, and Tatami.
-They are ideal for small spaces or for people who want a minimalist design.
-Below, discover other characteristics of a Japanese home.
+These residences have Japanese-style rooms, called Washitsu (和室).
+Some elements found in Japanese houses can be used even in environments that do not have an oriental theme in decoration, such as Shōji, Genkan, and Tatami.
+They are ideal for small spaces or people who want a minimalist design.
+Below, discover other features of a Japanese house.

-A simple way to decorate your interior by adding a touch of Japan.
-Our meticulously crafted figurines by our artisans are in line with Japanese design with a touch of softness.
+A simple way to decorate your interior by giving a touch of Japan.
+Our figurines, meticulously carved by our artisans, follow the Japanese design style with a touch of softness.
 You will find plenty of wooden animals in a minimalist style.

 Discover the PolePole collection now!